async-graphql/async-graphql/docs/en/src/apollo_federation.md

 - The `provides` property indicates the fields provided by a service.

-The definition of a root Query type is slighly different.
+The definition of a root Query type is slightly different.
 An entity search function must be defined.
 For example:

 ```rust
 struct Query;